Ecrofkwah/term-group-project-c01w25-project-devour-devs-fork/doc/sprint4/RPM.md

 **Usability:**
 - Clean and modern UI elements tested across devices.
 - Comments and voice features are easy to locate and intuitive to use.
 - Exported grocery list file is simple, readable, and usable.

----

-## Testing

-_Unit and integration testing planned for Sprint 4’s backend features (to be detailed in separate test documentation)._
+**Testing**
+- abc

 ---